pingcap/docs/glossary.md

 ### General Availability (GA)

-General Availability (GA) of a feature is when it is, fully tested and is Generally Available for use in production environments.
-TiDB features may be released as Generally Available in both [DMR](#development-milestone-release-dmr) and [LTS](#long-term-support-lts) releases.
-However, as TiDB does not provide patch releases based on DMR it is generally recommended to use the LTS product release for production use.
+General Availability (GA) of a feature means the feature is fully tested and is Generally Available for use in production environments.
+TiDB features can be released as GA in both [DMR](#development-milestone-release-dmr) and [LTS](#long-term-support-lts) releases.
+However, as TiDB does not provide patch releases for DMR it is generally recommended to use the LTS release for production use.

 ### Global Transaction Identifiers (GTIDs)